sendgrid/smtpapi-java/README.md

-# SMTPAPI for Java

-This module will let you build SendGrid's SMTP API headers with simplicity.

 [![BuildStatus](https://travis-ci.org/sendgrid/smtpapi-java.svg?branch=master)](https://travis-ci.org/sendgrid/smtpapi-java)

-## Installing
+**This module allows you to build SendGrid's SMTP API headers with simplicity.**

+# Announcements

+All updates to this module is documented in our [CHANGELOG](https://github.com/sendgrid/smtpapi-java/blob/master/CHANGELOG.md).

+# Installation

 Choose your installation method - Maven w/ Gradle (recommended) or Jar file.